 I've broken down.
 What should I do?

 If you’ve broken down, first make sure the vehicle is in a safe place (if possible), away from the road before leaving the vehicle.
 Call the number associated with your car as listed in our Emergency Guide or Contact Page.

 Our breakdown partners will either fix the problem on the roadside or will take you either to a repair centre or to your home, depending on the situation.

 I've been in an accident.
 What should I do?

 First, make sure that you and any others involved in the accident are safe before doing anything else.
 If anyone is injured, call the emergency services and follow their advice.
 If you are unable to move the vehicle to a safe place, then you should call the police so that they can block off the road.
-Once you and the vehicle are safe, collect details from any other drivers involved in the accident.
-It’s important that you do not admit any fault before first speaking to us.
-If the vehicle cannot be driven, then you need to call our breakdown partner for you car and then call us on 020 3488 4500 to start the insurance claim process.
+Once you and the vehicle are safe, call our Accident Management Service on 020 8185 0505 – they will manage the entire claim and recovery process.
 For more detailed guidance, have a look at our Emergency Guide.